rianadon/timer-bar-card/README.md

     entity: binary_sensor.oven_on
     max_value: auto
     auto_increment: 15m  # Start at 15 minutes, increase by 15 minutes
+    active_state:  # Active when the sensor is "on" or "active"
+      - "on"
+      - "active"

    ```
    If `auto_increment` isn't set it will be 1h by default.